Finance Index

 Target rate automation allows finance teams to specify desired exchange rates and wait periods for market conditions to improve.
 The system monitors rates continuously and executes payments automatically when target rates are achieved within specified timeframes.

 Target rate workflows include configurable expiration behavior when desired rates are not reached within the wait period.
 Organizations can choose to execute at current market rates, cancel payments, or extend wait periods based on their FX risk management policies.
+Target-rate automation is useful when finance wants rate discipline without manually monitoring currency markets throughout the payment cycle.

 ERP Integration and Rate Posting